nsidc/earthaccess/docs/user_guide/search.md

 ### Refine the search by adding more keywords

 The number of datasets returned can be refined by using additional keywords.
-For a full list of keywords accepted by `search_datasets` see the [User Reference](<link-to-api>).
+For a full list of keywords accepted by `search_datasets` see the [User Reference](../user-reference/api/api.md/#earthaccess.api.search_datasets).
 Here, we use `cloud_hosted` and `downloadable` to restrict datasets returned to only those that can be downloaded from the AWS-hosted NASA Earthdata Cloud.

-!!! note "NASA Earthdata Cloud"

-    _What is the plan for archiving both ECS and V0 - will **all** data be in the cloud, will some data be discoverable but not downloadable._

 ```python
 results = earthaccess.search_datasets(